simonsobs/map_based_simulations/201901_gaussian_fg_lensed_cmb_realistic_noise/README.md

 HEALPix maps at high resolution (nside 4096), initially 10 realizations of all the input components

+Reference frame for noise maps is **Equatorial**, Gaussian foregrounds and CMB have no intrinsic reference frame.
+Bandpass for each channel is a delta function centered at the reference frequency.

 Low resolution maps just for channels of the Small Aperture telescopes, initially 100 realizations of noise and CMB, only 1 realization of Synchtron and Dust.

 **Location at NERSC**: